-All students will be issued an iPad to use for their education.
-Students are responsible for care of the iPad.
-Students are
+All students will be issued a MacBook to use for their education.
+Students are responsible for care of the MacBook.
+Students are expected to follow the AUP policy established by the Board of Education which is discussed with students at the beginning of the school year.